themedef/go-hermes/TRANSACTION.md

 ```go
 exists, err := tx.HExists(ctx, "hash", "field")
 ```
+**Description:**
-Checks whether a specific field exists in the hash.
+Checks for the existence of the specified field in the hash.

 ---